ETS-ReactNative1/FYP/README.md

 # sec is the project code folder.
 This folder contains all the code reuqired for both of our applications.
+Please set  /sec as your root folder before compile.
 More details on how to run different apps will be explained later.

 # Setting up & Installing dependencies